Dependency Determinations (Military)

-- Incapacitated children, over the age of 21 Parents marriage certificate, child's birth certificate, a SSN card, a medical sufficiency statement, or Physicians statement from a uniformed services medical treatment facility (DD Form 2792, Nov 2006 Exceptional Family Member Medical Summary filled out by your child's PCM) written within 90 days of application (See SNRPs September 2009 Newsletter Medical Sufficiency Letters Simplified for more detail), a favorable dependency determination, letter from the Social Security Administration indicating the child is not eligible for Medicare, Part A, and a statement that the child is not married.
+- Incapacitated children, over the age of 21 A completed Favorable Dependency Determination Letter AND Parents marriage certificate, child's birth certificate, a SSN card, a medical sufficiency statement, or Physicians statement from a uniformed services medical treatment facility (DD Form 2792, Nov 2006 Exceptional Family Member Medical Summary filled out by your child's PCM) written within 90 days of application (See SNRPs September 2009 Newsletter Medical Sufficiency Letters Simplified for more detail), a letter from the Social Security Administration indicating the child is not eligible for Medicare, Part A, and a statement that the child is not married.

-- Incapacitated Student (21-22 years of age) Parent's marriage Certificate, SSN Card, a letter from the school certifying full-time status at the time the incapacitation took place, a medical sufficiency statement (See SNRPs September 2009 Newsletter Medical Sufficiency Letters Simplified for more detail), and a favorable dependency determination, letter from the Social Security Administration indicating that the child is not eligible for Medicare, Part A, and a statement that the child is unmarried.
+- Incapacitated Student (21-22 years of age) Parent's marriage Certificate, SSN Card, a letter from the school certifying full-time status at the time the incapacitation took place, an Individual Education Plan (IEP), a medical sufficiency statement (See SNRPs September 2009 Newsletter Medical Sufficiency Letters Simplified for more detail), and a Favorable Dependency Determination, letter from the Social Security Administration indicating that the child is not eligible for Medicare, Part A, and a statement that the child is unmarried.
 If the sponsor is deceased, a copy of the death certificate is also required.

 - Current court order declaring an Incapacitation, assigned Guardianship of the dependent and any addendums required by the court (Required in all circumstances for individuals age 21 or older)